andresporras3423/bookstore-react/README.md

 # What it does

-- Using a stateful component in BooksForm.
+- Add CategoryFilter component inside BooksList.
-- Using dispatch to add books in the Book component.
+- Add filter state to save the category for the filter.
-- Using dispatch to create books in the BooksForm component.
+- Add filter reducer to update the filter category state.
-- Using the global state to update the list of books whenever a book is created or removed.
+- Passing down the dispatch action to update filter from booksList to CategoryFilter.
-- Using connect to pass global states and actions to the components as props.
+- Created method to update list of books, using the filter, in booksList component.

 # Build with